Allegheny Highlands Program

 The Allegheny Highlands program has collaborated with VCU on avian studies to track the migration of golden-winged warblers and cerulean warblers as well as developing proposals for land management studies for the benefit of golden-winged warblers and other wildlife.

-Virginia's Preserve Volunteer Community Program provides a vital service to help up maintain and monitor our public preserves across the state, including our 10,000 acre Warm Springs Mountain Preserve.
+Virginia’s Preserve Volunteer Community plays a crucial role in helping us care for and monitor public preserves across the state—including Warm Springs Mountain Preserve.

-- Preserve Leaders—demonstrated commitment to the preserve and willingness to take on additional responsibilities like managing communication & scheduling, leading workdays, guiding naturalist hikes.
+Preserve Leaders: demonstrated commitment to the preserve and willingness to take on additional responsibilities like managing communication and scheduling, leading workdays and guiding naturalist hikes.

-Please contact the Virginia Volunteer Program by email vapreservestewards@tnc.org to receive further information.
+Please contact the Virginia Volunteer Program by emailing vapreservestewards@tnc.org to receive further information.